OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 ### 1. Reprojection with LAS2LAS

-Raw LAZ files are stored in geographic coordinates (latitude/longitude), which can lead to inconsistent distance measurements.
-Reprojecting to a UTM zone ensures that coordinates are expressed in meters.
+The laz point clouds files can sometimes be stored in geographic coordinates (latitude/longitude), which can lead to inconsistent distance measurements.
+Reprojecting to the datasets to the same local UTM zone ensures that coordinates are expressed in meters and can be differenced following our workflow.

 ```bash
 las2las \